 Swiss-made capsule-based brewers have a worldwide reputation for quality.
 Both in their coffee and their craftsmanship.
 Yes, we’re talking about Nespresso.
 But, there are so many Nespresso models, it can be hard to know which has the exact blend of features to meet your needs.
 This is where we can help.

 The award-winning Nespresso CitiZ perfectly balances design, performance, and affordability.
-It’s a home espresso machine guaranteed to please.
+It’s a home espresso maker guaranteed to please.
 CitiZ features a powerful 19 bar pump for premium espresso and plenty of capacity for the average household.
-It’s the lowest-cost model that can be bundled with an Aeroccino milk frother.
+It’s the lowest-cost model that can be bundled with an Aeroccino frother.

 The 7 Best Nespresso machines

 Whether you’re looking for a tiny single-serve brewer for your office desk or a fully automatic one-touch cappuccino machine, there’s a Nespresso machine to meet your needs.
 Here are our 7 best Nespresso machines for this year.

 ||Breville-Nespresso Creatista Plus||